 Attorney and crypto legal expert Jeremy Hogan says in a new tweet that there is “no silver lining” to the ruling for Ripple.

-“Now discovery won’t conclude until March at the earliest.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“Now discovery won’t conclude until March at the earliest.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action